XxxXDominoXxxX/Portfolio/README.md

 This project is to simulate a possible portfolio.

-The text on the website is only a placeholder.
+The text on the website is only a placeholder for possible text.